 Broker-dealers or agents may receive compensation in the form of commissions, discounts or concessions from selling stockholders.
 Broker-dealers or agents may also receive compensation from the purchasers of the shares for whom they act as agents or to whom they sell as principal, or both.
 Compensation as to a particular broker-dealer might be in excess of customary commissions and will be in amounts to be negotiated in connection with the sale.
 Broker-dealers or agents and any other participating broker-dealers or the selling stockholders may be deemed to be "underwriters" within the meaning of section 2(a)(11) of the Securities Act in connection with sales of the shares.
 Accordingly, any such commission, discount or concession received by them and any profit on the resale of the shares purchased by them may be deemed to be underwriting discounts or concessions under the Securities Act.
-Because selling stockholders may be deemed "underwriters" within the meaning of section 2(a)(11) of the Securities Act, the selling stockholders will be subject to the prospectus delivery requirements of the Securities Act.
+Because selling stockholders may be deemed "underwriters" within the meaning of section 2(a)(11) of the Securities Act.
+Because selling stockholders may be deemed to be underwriting discounts or concessions under the selling stockholders will be subject to the prospectus delivery requirements of the Securities Act.